This page is about getting involved at Deakin. Join Green Impact to take action on Sustainability at Deakin.

 - Fun, flexible and easy: Actions are already mapped out and allow you to do what you can, undertaking actions that are of interest to you or important to your area.

-- Empowering: Actions focus on things that you have control over, and challenge you to progress unique or innovative actions.
-You can achieve Bronze, Silver or Gold accreditation.
+- Empowering: Actions focus on things that you have control over and challenge you to progress unique or innovative actions.
+You will be rewarded and recognised for you sustainability efforts.

 What support is available to staff?

-- A Deakin Graduate, Danielle Harmshaw is Sustainability Project Officer (Green Impact).
+- Danielle Harmshaw is Sustainability Project Officer (Green Impact).
 Danielle (alongside the Deakin Sustainability Team) is available to help staff and students on their Green Impact journey.
-She will be working across all campuses.
+She works across all campuses.

-- Your team can choose to have a student intern to help your team implement their Green Impact Actions.
+- Your team can choose to have a student project assistant to help your team implement their Green Impact Actions.

-- Student Auditors help to audit all teams’ actions in October 2019.
+- Student Auditors help to audit all teams’ actions in late September to early October 2020.

 We recommend all Green Impact Participants attend the Green Impact information Sessions, please register for a session on your campus via the links below.